CERAWEEK-Energy leaders grapple with climate targets at virtual CERAWeek | Headlines

 CERAWEEK-Energy leaders grapple with climate targets at virtual CERAWeek

-Global energy leaders and other luminaries like Microsoft co-founder Bill Gates bored in on the tough road to transforming world economies to a lower-carbon future at the kickoff of the all-virtual CERAWeek conference on Monday.
-Within that, there was a notable bit of tension as some oil and gas executives asserted their primacy, noting the need for fossil fuels to drive economic activity.
-CERAWeek, the world's largest oil-and-gas conference, returned this week after a hiatus in 2020 due to the coronavirus pandemic, and at a time when oil demand is still struggling to recover from the demand destruction wrought.
+Global energy leaders and other luminaries like incoming Amazon Chief Executive Andy Jassy focused on the tough road to transforming world economies to a lower-carbon future at the kickoff of the world's largest energy conference on Monday.
+Numerous speakers at CERAWeek were prepared to talk about the energy transition and the need for future investment in renewables.
+But many oil and gas executives were vocal about the need for more fossil-fuel investment in coming years, even as a way of leading the world to a lower-carbon future.

+"One of the most urgent things we can do to combat global warming is to back carbon-emitting companies that are committed to get to net zero," said Bernard Looney, CEO of BP Plc, one of several European oil majors to have committed to ambitious targets of cutting emissions to reach net zero carbon by 2050.
+CERAWeek was canceled last year due to the coronavirus pandemic, which stopped billions of people from traveling and wiped out one-fifth of worldwide demand for fuel.

-Panelists were quick to talk up ambitious plans for lowering carbon emissions, boosting investment in new technologies related to hydrogen, carbon capture and renewables.
-However, the primary message was that achieving "net zero" - where polluting emissions are offset by technologies that absorb carbon dioxide for the atmosphere - is going to be difficult.
+The U.S. fossil fuel industry is still reeling after tens of thousands of jobs were lost.
+The pandemic has instead accelerated the transition to renewable fuels and electrification of key elements of energy use.
+Global majors have been playing catch-up, responding to demands from investors to lower production of fuels that contribute to global warming.
+The primary message on Monday, however, was that achieving net zero - where polluting emissions are offset by technologies that absorb carbon dioxide for the atmosphere - is going to be difficult.

 "There just isn't yet enough renewable energy to fuel all of the energy that people need.
 That's in developed countries," said Andy Jassy, head of Amazon.com Inc's cloud division who will succeed Jeff Bezos as CEO this summer.
 He said the company had announced its goal for net zero emissions at a time when it had not entirely figured out how to get there.

-Oil companies have come under increasing pressure from shareholders, governments and activists to show how they are changing their businesses from fossil fuels toward renewables, and to accelerate that transition.
-However, numerous speakers warned that the viability of certain technologies, such as hydrogen, remains far in the future.

-Some CEOs warned that more oil-and-gas investment was necessary.
 "We don't think peak oil is around the corner - we see oil demand growing for the next 10 years," said John Hess, CEO of Hess Corp.
 "We're not investing enough to grow oil and gas in the future," he said, explaining that prices would need to rise to support that investment.
-(Reporting By Jessica Resnick-Ault and Marianna Parraga; additional reporting by Stephanie Kelly, Jeffrey Dastin and Gary McWilliams; writing by David Gaffen; Editing by Marguerita Choy)
+(Reporting By Ron Bousso, Jessica Resnick-Ault and Marianna Parraga; additional reporting by Valerie Volcovici, Stephanie Kelly, Jeffrey Dastin and Gary McWilliams; writing by David Gaffen; Editing by Marguerita Choy)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)